37 King Street, Georgetown

 interested in living here?

 For more information, please visit habitat.ca/apply

 Our Build Story

 The McFadden-McMahon Build Project in Georgetown is one of our most unique ventures yet.
 Situated on the site of the town’s old railway hotel, this is our first build involving a structure that has, for many years, played a prominent role in the local community.
-The transformation of the original building will be conducted under the guidance of a heritage architect to ensure that is is carefully documented, dismantled, and stored for reconstruction.
-The end result will see five new homes added to the much-needed affordable housing market.
+The transformation of the original building will be conducted under the guidance of a heritage architect to ensure that is carefully documented, dismantled, and stored for reconstruction.
+The end result will see six new homes added to the much-needed affordable housing market.

 Introducing the McFadden-McMahon Build Project